-The recommended dose of HADLIMA® (or HADLIMA® PushTouch®) for patients with polyarticular JIA from 2 years of age is based on body weight (Table 1).
-HADLIMA® (or HADLIMA® PushTouch®) is administered every other week via subcutaneous injection in patients who require the full 40 mg dose.
+The recommended dose of HADLIMA\ (or HADLIMA\ PushTouch\) for patients with polyarticular JIA from 2 years of age weighing $\geq$ 30 kg is shown in Table 1.
+HADLIMA\ (or HADLIMA\ PushTouch\) is administered every other week via subcutaneous injection in patients who require the full 40 mg dose.
 HADLIMA® (or HADLIMA® PushTouch®) can be used in combination with methotrexate or as monotherapy in case of intolerance to methotrexate or when continued treatment with methotrexate is not appropriate.